rolemadelen/minimalist-blog/src/post/simulating-fixed-array-in-javascript.md

 > "A frozen object can no longer be changed: new properties cannot be added, existing properties cannot be removed, their enumerability, configurability, writability, or value cannot be changed, and the object's prototype cannot be re-assigned"

-By _sealing_ the array object, we can modify the exisiting array and prevent a user from inserting an additional data beyond the given size.
+By _sealing_ the array object, we can modify the existing array and prevent a user from inserting an additional data beyond the given size.

 ```js
 let arr = new Array(2)